 Andreas Gursky’s trip to North Korea

-For the Pyongyang series (2007), Gursky travelled to the Arirang Festival, held annually in North Korea in honour of the late Communist leader Kim Il Sung.
+For the Pyongyang series (2007), Gursky travelled to the Arirang Festival2, held annually in North Korea3 in honour of the late Communist leader Kim Il Sung.
 The festival’s mass games include more than 50,000 participants performing tightly choreographed acrobatics against a backdrop of 30,000 schoolchildren holding colored flip-cards that produce an ever-changing mosaic of patterns and images.
 Gursky’s photographs describe, in panoramic dimensions, the incongruity of the brilliant colors and smiling faces of the performers within the controlled, totalitarian nature of the event.

 Photos